 In this guide, you will find all the necessary information for your Palenque Mayan Ruins visit.
-You will also learn why Palenque is so much more and why it’s worth staying for more than a day.
+You will also learn why Palenque is so much more than just the ruins and why it’s worth staying for more than a day.

 I wasn’t planning on visiting Maya ruins in Palenque at all.
 I saw Tikal a few weeks earlier, and I thought not much would come close to it.
 But I had to stop at Palenque on my San Cristobal to Cancun route, so I thought I might as well book a couple of nights and see the ruins.
 Given the whole expedition is also much cheaper than Tikal or Chichen Itza, there was no excuse.